 Butabarbital is used on a short-term basis to treat insomnia.
-It is also used to relieve anxiety, for example, before a surgical procedure.
+It also used to relieve anxiety, for example, before a surgical procedure.
 It works by slowing brain activity.

 Phenobarbital is the oldest epilepsy medicine still in use to treat or prevent seizures.
 It slows down the activity of your brain and nervous system.
 Phenobarbital is used to treat or prevent seizures

 Secobarbital is used for a short time to treat insomnia or as a sedative before surgery.